nfisher23/nickolasfisher.com/content/blog/A-Guide-to-Automatic-Retries-in-Reactor.md

 The source code for this post [is available on GitHub](https://github.com/nfisher23/reactive-programming-webflux).

 One of the nice things about a reactive programming model is there is a significantly lower risk of doomsday when things start getting latent all at once.
-You don&#39;t have threads upstream blocking and waiting for a response, therefore they won&#39;t all seize up and stop serving requests \[or they won&#39;t short circuit if you&#39;re using a resiliency library like hystrix\].
+You don't have threads upstream blocking and waiting for a response, therefore they won't all seize up and stop serving requests \[or they won't short circuit if you're using a resiliency library like hystrix\].

 Reactor has a lot of extension points to pretty easily retry in the case of failure.
-I&#39;ll go through a couple of the options and provide some sample code to help you get started in this tutorial.
+I'll go through a couple of the options and provide some sample code to help you get started in this tutorial.

 ## The Example Project

-I&#39;m going to extend some sample code from a previous blog post on [testing WebClient using MockServer in Spring Boot Webflux](https://nickolasfisher.com/blog/How-to-use-Mock-Server-to-End-to-End-Test-Any-WebClient-Calls-in-Spring-Boot-Webflux) to bootstrap us here.
+I'm going to extend some sample code from a previous blog post on [testing WebClient using MockServer in Spring Boot Webflux](https://nickolasfisher.com/blog/How-to-use-Mock-Server-to-End-to-End-Test-Any-WebClient-Calls-in-Spring-Boot-Webflux) to bootstrap us here.
 Recall, in that post, we had a really simple service:

 ```java
 @Service